rezarahem/jupiter-core/README.md

      cat ~/.ssh/id_ed25519.pub
      ```

-     Copy the public key and go to you github.
+     Copy the public key and go to your github.
      On your github, go to settings and under the SSH and GPG keys click on New SSH Key and add the key.

      then on your VPS you can test the connection with this command.